Teacher of Physics

 If you do not hear back after 5 working days from closing date, please consider your application unsuccessful.
 Due to the volume of applications we receive, it is not policy to give individual feedback at this stage.

-If you would like to discuss the role, or have any other queries, please contact firstname.lastname@example.org and ask to speak to the Trust HR Team or Samantha Lawless, HR Officer.
+If you would like to discuss the role, or have any other queries, please contact careers @deferrerstrust.com and address them to either the Trust HR Team or Samantha Lawless, HR Officer.

 The Trust is committed to safeguarding and promoting the welfare of children and young people and this position is subject to an Enhanced Disclosure check under the Rehabilitation of Offenders Act 1974.